ansible-collections/ibm_zos_cics/README.md

 ## Requirements

-The tasks in the IBM® z/OS® CICS® collection can be classified into two types, CMCI tasks and provisioning tasks, that have different requirements of the managed node.
+The tasks in the IBM® z/OS® CICS® collection can be classified into two types, CMCI tasks and provisioning tasks, and they have different requirements for the managed nodes.

-The CMCI tasks in the IBM® z/OS® CICS® collection interact with the managed node over an HTTP connection by leveraging the CMCI REST API.
-Therefore, an SSH connection is not required.
-Instead, you can delegate Ansible tasks to run on the control node, for example, by specifying delegate_to: 'localhost' for the task in the playbook.
-In this case, you install dependencies on your localhost instead of the managed node.

-The requirements of the managed node for **CMCI tasks** are as follows:

- * z/OS Version 2.3 or later

- * All IBM CICS TS releases that are in service

- * A CMCI connection must be set up in either a CICSplex or a stand-alone CICS region

- * Python module dependencies:

-   * requests

-   * xmltodict

-The **provisioning tasks** in the IBM® z/OS® CICS® collection interact with a z/OS managed node over SSH, and therefore have different requirements to the CMCI tasks.
-The requirements include installation of the following components

- * z/OS Version 2.3 or later

- * z/OS OpenSSH

- * IBM Open Enterprise SDK for Python (previously IBM Open Enterprise Python for z/OS)

- * IBM Z Open Automation Utilities (ZOAU) 1.2.x

- * The z/OS shell

-Note that you must have z/OS core collection 1.5.0 to 1.9.2 installed in the control node if you want to run the provisioning tasks.

-For more details on the different requirements, please see [here](https://ibm.github.io/z_ansible_collections_doc/ibm_zos_cics/docs/source/requirements_managed.html).
+For details on the different requirements, please see [here](https://ibm.github.io/z_ansible_collections_doc/ibm_zos_cics/docs/source/requirements_managed.html).